Ricky Smith (American football)

-Ricky DeCarlo Smith (born July 20, 1960) is an American former professional football cornerback in the National Football League (NFL) for the New England Patriots, Washington Redskins, and Detroit Lions.
-He played college football at Alabama State University and was selected in the sixth round of the 1982 NFL draft with the 141st overall pick.
+Ricky DeCarlo Smith (born July 20, 1960) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New England Patriots, Washington Redskins, and Detroit Lions.
+He played college football for the Alabama State Hornets and was selected in the sixth round of the 1982 NFL draft with the 141st overall pick.

+Smith was also a long jumper for the Alabama State Hornets track and field team.
+He finished 4th in the long jump at the 1979 NAIA men's outdoor track and field championship.